-The assessment takes, on average, 2 hours to complete.
+The assessment takes, on average, 3 hours to complete.
 During this time your psychiatrist will ask you questions about your life, review the questionnaire results with you and answer any questions you might have.

 Whilst this assessment process might seem daunting for some, our psychiatrists have years of experience of carrying out these assessments and fully understand how difficult it can be.
 They will do their best to put you at ease.

 They may recommend further testing if they think another condition is more likely and this will be discussed in full with you if applicable.

-As communicating feelings and reaching out for help is often difficult for those with autism, seeking help for these disorders can be very challenging and many go without support.
-Getting a diagnosis of autism is therefore really important.
+As communicating feelings and reaching out for help is often difficult for those with Autism, seeking help for these disorders can be very challenging and many go without support.
+Getting a diagnosis of Autism is therefore really important.